Arno: Ecology

 The Arno river has been strongly affected by non-native species: over 90% of fish species and 70% of macroinvertebrate species in the area around Florence are alien species.
 These include the European catfish, channel catfish, Crucian carp, common bleak, topmouth gudgeon, New Zealand mud snail, and killer shrimp.
 The mud crab has been found in the river near Pisa.

 Uses and human impacts

 Water from the Arno drainage basin is used for drinking water, irrigation, and firefighting.
 Citizens in the central part of the drainage basin also identified flood control, support for biodiversity, fisheries, and cultural value as other services that the river provides.
 There is the risk that flooding will jeopardize these ecosystem services, as 9% of wastewater treatment plants, 10% of landfills or other waste sites, and 4.5% of contaminated sites are at high risk of flooding, which would produce hotspots of pollution.

+Mythology and iconography

+The river god Arno is the personification of the river.
+He is commonly portrayed as a reclining, bearded figure holding an urn from which the river waters flow.
+This depiction was a renaissance innovation, reappropriating an ancient statue.